-When asked, “How is your health in general?”, 82% of people in Ireland state they are in good health, more than the OECD average of 69% (OECD, 2013).
+When asked, “How is your health in general?”, 84% of people in Ireland state they are in good health, according to the OECD.
 Healthcare in Ireland is free, provided by the Health Service Executive (HSE) and funded through general taxation.

 Eligibility for Public Healthcare